 Dog Training and Behavior Terms

-There are 9 names in this directory beginning with the letter F.
+There are currently 9 names in this directory beginning with the letter F.

 An emotional response, including both operants and respondents, defined by signs of sympathetic nervous system arousal, stress, and escape or avoidance behaviors.
 A distressing emotion aroused by imminent danger, unpleasant, pain, etc., whether the threat is real or imagined; the feeling or condition of being afraid.